 What’s the first thing you do when you want to know, go, do or buy something?
 That’s right, you Google it!
 But did you know the Search Engine Results Page, or SERP, that is displayed for your query can feature up to 17 types of results, including a Featured Snippet, Knowledge Card, the Local Pack, Videos and Shopping Ads?
-That’s a lot of content and presents several great opportunities for businesses to reach potential new customers through Search Engine Advertising (SEA) and Search Engine Optimisation (SEO).
+That’s a lot of content and presents several great opportunities for businesses to reach potential new customers through Search Engine Marketing and Search Engine Optimisation (SEO).

-Find New Leads with Search Engine Advertising
+Find New Leads with Search Marketing

-Search Engine Advertising, also commonly referred to as Google Ads, is one of the most effective ways to grow your business in an increasingly competitive marketplace.
+Search Marketing, also commonly referred to as Google Ads, is one of the most effective ways to grow your business in an increasingly competitive marketplace.
 With millions of businesses out there all vying for the same eyeballs, it’s never been more important to advertise online, and paid search ads are among the most effective ways to promote and grow your business.
 Advertisers bid on keywords that users of search engines such as Google and Bing might enter when looking for certain products or services.
 This gives the advertiser the opportunity to appear alongside results for those search queries.

 Reach New Customers through SEO